penguinflys/penguinflys/_pages/about.md

 I am a graduate of the [Leibiniz Universität Hannover](https://www.uni-hannover.de/) program [Navigation and Field Robotics](https://www.uni-hannover.de/en/studium/studienangebot/info/studiengang/detail/navigation-and-field-robotics/) specializing in deep learning(DL) application in mobile robotics and Simultaneous Localization and Mapping(SLAM).
 Python(for deep learning) and C++(for SLAM) are my principal developing language, and sometimes I use Matlab for fast verification of algorithms.

 <!-- I used to be dogmatic, selfish, and ambitious to become someone that can make a difference, but God has changed me to love others take care of people whom I love and give more instead of asking more.
 In the aspect of personality and psychology, I am a bit like "Bruce" in [7 Up series](https://en.wikipedia.org/wiki/Up_(film_series)). -->

+If you want to know whether a penguin can fly or not, the answer is NO. Video in the head might be the greatest Fools pranks of all time of BBC.

 Please feel free to contact me 📧.

 ## Skills